Volunteer Abroad for Free

 You can also go back to basics with some more traditional fundraising ideas such as having a bake sale or selling your clothes.
 Sponsored runs, walks, bike rides or other activities are also a great way to raise funds and awareness for your volunteer project!
 Many volunteers successfully fundraise enough to cover their total programme fee and sometimes additional funds to make an extra donation to the project.

-When fundraising for your volunteer placement, remember to be clear about what you are fundraising for.
+When fundraising for your free volunteer abroad program, remember to be clear about what you are fundraising for.
 If you are fundraising for your total placement fee be clear that the money you are raising will be going towards you overall volunteer placement and what that includes.

 Become a group leader and volunteer abroad for free!